Before deciding to retire we must understand what are we trying to decide.

-In looking at the definitions of retire I found most were pretty negative:
+In looking at the definitions of retire I thought most were quite negative:

-So with the spectre of deciding to retire looming for many baby boomers we should at least clarify our own understanding before trying to make the decision.
+So with the specter of deciding to retire looming for many baby boomers we should at least clarify our own understanding before trying to make the decision.

 "Age is only a number, a cipher for the records.
 A man can't retire his experience.
 He must use it." ~ Bernard Baruch

 So while the latter may be an attractive prospect for some people.
 It's definitely not for others!
-Where this forced dismissal idea of retirement is more like "the beginning of death ~ Pablo Casals".
+This forced dismissal idea of retirement being more like "the beginning of death" ~ Pablo Casals.

-Firstly reaching the stage of retirement does not just happen at some arbitrary age but a stage, or point, that one achieves in life.
+Firstly reaching the stage of retirement does not just happen at some arbitrary age but it's an achievement.

 In order to develop our understanding lets assume that work, or employment, is performed to earn money or is "done out of necessity."
 This is quite reasonable as people are often said to have stopped work because they have enough money.

-We then define the stage of retirement as the point at which you decide that you have sufficient money (in the broad sense) without working again, to live the rest of your life in the lifestyle that you choose.
+We then define the stage of retirement as the point at which you decide that you have sufficient money without working again, to live the rest of your life in the lifestyle that you choose.